bolzo5/PokemonToShakespeareAPI/README.md

 ## Running the tests
 Included in the solution there are two test project, one for integration testing and one for unit testing.
-Integration tests:
+### Integration tests:
+ Testing the generic GET, and both success/fail of the PokemonController
   * ShouldReturnPokemonAPIMessage
  * ShouldReturnPokemonDescriptionTranslated
  * ShouldReturnPokemonDescriptionNotFound

-Testing the generic GET, and both success/fail of the PokemonController
-Unit Tests:
+### Unit Tests:
+  Testing a correct response from the PokemonService and two failure modes
  * ShouldReturnPokemonDescriptionTranslated
  * ShouldReturnEmptyDescription
  * ShouldReturnTooManyStatusCode
-Testing a correct response from the PokemonService and two failure modes

 ## Contributing